Summer Hair Tips from the Pros for Beautiful Hair | Reader's Digest

 For those who fear the "fade" of summerCourtesy Beth MinardiWhile it might seem logical to lighten your hair for summer, you should, in fact, do the exact opposite for gorgeous color that lasts all summer long, says Beth Minardi at Samuel Shriqui Salon in New York City.
 "Ask your colorist to thread slightly deeper strands of color throughout your hair.
 Then, as summer sun and light make strands lighter, these deeper shots of color will provide that slight contrasting dimension that keeps hair from appearing faded."

 Woke up like this...Courtesy Shannon King"This summer is all about natural 'I-woke-up-this-way' texture, so show off what you were blessed with," says Shannon King, co-owner of HAIR & CO BKLYN.
-She recommends Keune Blend Paste and Keune Blend Salt Mousse for "mashing up and bringing out your hair's alter-ego."
+He recommends Keune Blend Paste and Keune Blend Salt Mousse for "mashing up and bringing out your hair's alter-ego."

 Before you swim...Courtesy JessicaSclambergYou know that sign at the pool that says you're required to shower before taking a dip?
 Do it.
 (Same goes for the ocean.)
 "Before hopping in the water, wet your hair thoroughly with water to dilute the chlorine or salt water," says Jessica Sclamberg co-founder of SF Color Collective, in San Francisco.
 "Salt and chlorine cause the outer layer of your hair to become brittle, dry, dull, or even lift the color out."
 For daily protection, she recommends spraying L'Oreal Professional Leave-In Color 10 in 1 on damp hair.